shimonuri/explore-game-maker/README.md

 **Fill**

 ```
-// positions is a an array of [x,y] arrays
+// positions is a an array of [x,y] pairs
 fillPixels(positions, red, green, blue, alpha)
 // x, y in the center of the rectangle
 fillRectangle(x, y, width, height, color)